high vs low quality export - different image dimensions and crop area

 (present in both git master and our darktable-1.1.x branch, also available on my unstable ppa within a few hours)

 Seems to work for me.
 Could you please double check and report back?

-#4 Updated by Igor Kuzmin almost 7 years ago
+#4 Updated by Igor Kuzmin over 7 years ago